Environmental issues in Alberta: Wilderness and parks

 The NDP government created Bighorn Wildland Provincial Park and new Castle Park area which "when combined with existing protected areas, create the world’s largest boreal forest protected area, including key caribou habitat."
-In a partnership with Syncrude, the Tallcree First Nation, the Nature Conservancy of Canada (NCC), the Governments of Alberta, and Canada to create new wildland provincial parks (WPP)s.
-The northern WPPs—Kazan, Richardson and Birch River—add about 1.36 million hectares to the Alberta's protected area network and connects Wood Buffalo National Park with wildland provincial parks.
+In a partnership with Syncrude, the Tallcree First Nation, the Nature Conservancy of Canada (NCC), and the governments of Alberta and Canada to create new wildland provincial parks (WPP)s.
+The northern WPPs—Kazan, Richardson and Birch River—added about 1.36 million hectares to the Alberta's protected area network and connected Wood Buffalo National Park with WPPs.
 The boreal woodland caribou is a threatened species and one of the threats to its survival is habitat fragmentation of the boreal forest.

+In 2026, following Canada’s commitmentalongside 195 other countriesto protect 30% of land by 2030 as part of the 30 by 30 objective, Alberta’s environment minister said the province had already exceeded that goal by counting most "multi-use Crown land"publicly managed Crown landas “protected,” even where activities such as forestry, oil and gas and mining were allowed, a practice environmental groups said conflicted with federal and international standards that reserved protected status for areas managed primarily for biodiversity conservation.

 Invasive species

-Mountain Pine Beetle
+Mountain pine beetle

-Mountain Pine Beetle is the most damaging insect pest of mature pines in western North America.
+Mountain pine beetle is the most damaging insect pest of mature pines in western North America.

-By 2007, Alberta Sustainable Resource Development (ASRD), reiterated that the mountain pine beetle (MPB) is the "most damaging insect pest of [mature] pine trees in western North America."
+By 2007, Alberta Sustainable Resource Development (ASRD), reiterated that the mountain pine beetle (MPB) was the "most damaging insect pest of [mature] pine trees in western North America."

-From about 2006 to 2017, Alberta spent $484 million which includes financial support from both Saskatchewan and the federal government, to fight the invasive species, the Mountain Pine Beetle (MPB) and "prevent damage in specific locations and to protect valuable resources, such as watersheds."
+From about 2006 to 2017, Alberta spent $484 million which includes financial support from both Saskatchewan and the federal government, to fight the invasive species and "prevent damage in specific locations and to protect valuable resources, such as watersheds."

-An extreme frigid cold spell in February 2019, was expected to kill off the 90 per cent of MPB's larvae in Alberta, particularly in and around Jasper National Park, where the beetle has had the most damaging effect on the forest.
+An extreme frigid cold spell in February 2019, was expected to kill off the 90 per cent of MPB's larvae in Alberta, particularly in and around Jasper National Park, where the beetle had had the most damaging effect on the forest.

-In the 1940s there were outbreaks in Banff National Park and Kootenay national Park that also spread to the Kananaskis area.
+In the 1940s there were outbreaks in Banff National Park and Kootenay National Park that also spread to the Kananaskis area.
 In the 1920s and again in the late 1950s there were outbreaks in Waterton Lakes National Park.
 In the 1970s and 1980s the outbreak spread into Alberta in the Castle River valley and Waterton Lakes National Park from Montana.
 There was a "massive unprecedented outbreak" in the early 1990s in British Columbia and in west-central Alberta.